Skip to main content

 The Calling of the River Goddess: Becoming a Priestess

-The river goddess chooses her priestesses in ways that are as mysterious as the waters she governs.
+The chooses her priestesses in ways that are as mysterious as the waters she governs.
 The selection process varies across communities but always reflects divine will rather than human choice.
 Often, the goddess calls women from particular family lineages especially those whose mothers or grandmothers once served as priestesses.
 In some cases, the eldest daughter of such a lineage is chosen to continue the ancestral duty.

 The goddess’s call may also come through dreams or visions, where the chosen woman receives spiritual instruction or experiences vivid encounters with water spirits.